Control Everything in & around Your Life- The Steve Jobs Takeaway

-You don’t need to be Steve Jobs.
+You need not be Steve Jobs.
 You’re not gonna make another iPhone, or Pad, or Pod.
-You have different targets.
+Targets are different.
 Presumably much smaller ones.
 But you need to reach there.

 Get as rational as Steve Jobs.
 That’s the second takeaway.

-Believe in apparently unbelievable things like you could be healthy.
+Believe in apparently incredible things like you could be healthy.
 Energetic.
 Laughing, loving, living.
 Spending more and earning even more.
 Those unbelievable things.

 How did he rationalize his crazy childish dreams, again?

 First, he motivated himself.
 Then he trained himself to stay motivated.
 Then he chalked out a practical pathway towards the goal.
 Then he appeared and inspired his co-workers (or in your case, friends, and family).

 He motivated them, and he was so stubborn and sticky to the goal that nothing could go against him.
 At least, not for long.
 That, my friend, is called control.

 Let’s cut the theory and Jump into lab works